sandiegopython/presentations/__magic__/README.rst

 Python __magic__ variables
 ==========================

-Magic variables in python are are used for endowing your Python objects with special behavior.
-These are often methods or attributes that can be defined or used for overridding/extending the "usual" behavior of things.
+Magic variables are special variables used for controlling and/or revealing some internal Python behavior These variables are user-definable (they're not reserved words) and their names start and end with two underscores by convention.
+These variables can sometimes be used to tweak the behavior of Python objects in interesting ways.

 Included Files
 --------------